jlevy/lft/lft.md

 - **Kash:** The knowledge agent shell.
   This is a library and tool for experimentation.
-  Think of it as a "command line for knowledge tasks".
+  Think of it as a “command line for knowledge tasks”.

-  It lets you iterate and experiment with "Actions" like transcribing audio, converting documents, fact checking, annotating, and pretty much any other task possible with Python and LLM APIs, but interactively and each in a single command.
+  It lets you iterate and experiment with “Actions” like transcribing audio, converting documents, fact checking, annotating, and pretty much any other task possible with Python and LLM APIs, but interactively and each in a single command.
   Current actions that already work are conversion of PDFs to text, transcription of videos, captioning and annotating text, organizing and structuring transcripts, etc.

-  It's currently terminal based (think like Claude Code).
+  It’s currently terminal based (think like Claude Code).
   It also lets you chain together commands and assemble the outputs in topical workspaces (think a bit like Obsidian).
   The goal is this framework would be open source and let more people experiment and discover more powerful AI workflows.
-  (It's also compatible with MCP.)
+  (It’s also compatible with MCP.)

   Repo: [kash](https://github.com/jlevy/kash)

-And some lower-level libraries I've found helpful for the above work:
+And some lower-level libraries I’ve found helpful for the above work:

 - **Frontmatter format:** Simple, readable metadata attached to files can be useful in numerous situations, such as recording title, author, source, copyright, or the provenance of a file.

-  Unfortunately, it's often unclear how to format such metadata consistently across different file types while preserving valid syntax, making parsing easy, and not breaking interoperability with existing tools.
+  Unfortunately, it’s often unclear how to format such metadata consistently across different file types while preserving valid syntax, making parsing easy, and not breaking interoperability with existing tools.